Quick reference guide

 - Propagation: easiest from cuttings for most varieties.
 Seeds may not grow true.

-- Maladies: succumbing to root rot and mealybugs most common.
+- Maladies: succumbing to root rot or mealybugs is most commonplace.

 Detailed version